eduardcazacu/aes-reference-image/README.md

 * WiFi (with USB adapter)
 * Persistent storage
 * XADC
-* Audio monitor firmare by [Tijntj3](https://github.com/Tijntj3/Zybo-Z7_Audiomonitor) (A bug with the fft library still need to be fixed)
+* Audio monitor firmare by [Tijntj3](https://github.com/Tijntj3/Zybo-Z7_Audiomonitor) (A bug with the fft library still needs to be fixed)
 * Device Tree Overlay

 ## Untested